SUBASE New London Chaplain Center Sailor Named Service Person of the Month

+Her supervisor, SUBASE New London Chaplain Cmdr.
+Jamie Stall-Ryan, expressed his appreciation for Chaisson’s contribution to his department as well as her positive attitude.

+“She is nothing but a breath of fresh air!” said Stall-Ryan.
+“She deserves this.
+She is one of the hardest working people I know.
+When life hands you lemons, she doesn’t just make lemonade, she puts a little something special in the lemonade we all thoroughly enjoy.
+We’re happy to have her, happy to see her recognized.
+When we award these Sailors, we give them the motivation to continue to do what the country has asked them to do.
+Thank all of you for providing one of my Sailors the support and appreciation.”

-210217-N-ME396-1001 GROTON, Conn.
-(Feb.
-17, 2021) Naval Submarine Base (SUBASE) New London Chaplain Cmdr.
-Jamie Stall-Ryan presents Culinary Specialist 2nd Class Kieleyanne Chaisson with a certificate of recognition from the Chamber of Commerce of Eastern Connecticut (the Chamber) for her selection as Service Person of the Month (SPOM) for January 2021.
-The SPOM Program is organized by the Chamber and local Rotary and service clubs such as the New London Lions, to honor local military personnel of all branches who not only excel in their regular duties, but also go above and beyond in their contributions to their community.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Tristan B. Lotz/Released)
+The SPOM Program is organized by the Chamber and local Rotary and service clubs such as the New London Lions to honor local military personnel of all branches who not only excel in their regular duties, but also go above and beyond in their contributions to their community.

 |Date Taken: